ugniusalekna/Dicee/README.md

-# Dicee
+# The Dicee Game
-The dice rolling game
+My first project to incorporate Javascript and The Document Object Model commands